Nearly flat Chern band in periodically strained monolayer and bilayer graphene: Connection to the Jackiw-Rebbi zero mode

 \section{Connection to the Jackiw-Rebbi zero mode}

-For Dirac fermions coupled to a gauge field, it was proved that there exist zero modes, whose number is the same as the number of total flux minus one in the system.~\cite{PhysRevA.19.2461} This applies even to the situation where the magnetic field is not uniform in space.
-However, in our case, the net magnetic field is zero and the calculations of Ref.~\cite{PhysRevA.19.2461} is no longer applicable.
-Instead, we will show below that the nearly flat band can be understood from the perspective of zero mode of Dirac fermion in 1+1 D with a sign-changing mass term, the Jackiw-Rebbi (JR) zero mode~\cite{PhysRevD.13.3398}.
+For Dirac fermions coupled to a gauge field, it was proved that there exist zero modes, whose number is the same as the number of total flux minus one in the system~\cite{PhysRevA.19.2461}.
+Whereas this applies even to the situation where the magnetic field is not uniform in space, it doesn't apply to the case where the net magnetic flux is zero.
+In strained graphene systems, the net magnetic flux is zero so the calculations of Ref.~\cite{PhysRevA.19.2461} are no longer applicable.
+Instead, the nearly flat band in monolayer graphene system can be understood from the perspective of zero mode of Dirac fermion in 1+1 D with a sign-changing mass term, the Jackiw-Rebbi (JR) zero mode~\cite{PhysRevD.13.3398}.
+To build intuition, we first show that zero modes in graphene under uniform magnetic field (zeroth Landau level) can be captured with JR method, and how it can be extended to capture partially flat bands in graphene under a (pseudo)magnetic field that varies only in one spatial direction.
+Then we show details of JR model in strained monolayer graphene.